Mental health – Independence is a skill that not everyone is born with.

 Most of all — be mindful rather than mindless.
 Get off the couch and try something new.

-If you want to Hunt for solving these Challenges, then join me in the Virtual Scavenger Hunt: Tombstone-Are you willing to do what’s necessary to stay afloat or kill your softly in your circumstance?
+If you want to Hunt for solving these Challenges, then join me in the Virtual Scavenger Hunt: Tombstone-Are you willing to do what’s necessary to stay afloat or kill yourself softly in your circumstance?

 To join simply provide your information below!